Most people know the typical credit no-nos:

 2. Closing an Old Credit Card Account

-It may seem like a good idea to get rid of an old credit card, but it will decrease the length of your credit history and increase your credit utilization rate, both of which can lower your credit score.
-In particular, we generally suggest you avoid closing your oldest credit card, since that long credit history is an asset you’ll want to hang on to.
+It may seem like a good idea to get rid of an old credit card, but it can decrease the length of your credit history and increase your credit utilization rate, both of which can lower your credit score.
+In particular, we generally suggest you avoid closing your oldest credit card, since that long credit history is an asset you'll want to hang on to.

 Take Control of Your Money

 Want to get a better handle on your finances?
 Sign up for LearnVest's Take Control Bootcamp.
 SIGN UP